 - Those students studying one MFL for 3 hours a week have two DT lessons.
 Those studying two languages have one DT lesson a week. - Although students have discrete Computer Science lessons, ICT capability is developed across the subject areas.
-All classrooms are equipped with at least one computer and either an interactive whiteboard or a projector.
-We have a number of modern computer suites which are fully networked with the latest software, plus a fully equipped Library. - The school has 2 x16 sets of iPads and 32 chrome books which can be booked for use in lessons - Students will follow a blended learning approach to their studies.
-Students in Years 7, 8,9 and 10 will have a device that will be utilised in their lessons (optional for Year 11).
-All classes will have a google classroom that will be accessible to all students in a lesson (and/or through home learning).
-The device and associated platforms will be used to supplement and enhance already existing forms of teaching and learning in the classroom.
+All classrooms are equipped with at least one computer and either an interactive screen or a projector.
+We have a number of modern computer suites which are fully networked with the latest software, plus a fully equipped Library. - The school has 40 chrome books which can be booked for use in lessons - Students follow a blended learning approach to their studies.
+Students in Years 7, 8,9,10 and 11 have a device that will be utilised in their lessons.
+All classes have a google classroom that is accessible to all students in a lesson (and/or through home learning).
+The device and associated platforms are used to supplement and enhance already existing forms of teaching and learning in the classroom.
 It does not override all other traditional methods which are valid and have been effective throughout education. - In some year groups, the ability profile is such that some students are not served well by our curriculum model.
 In such cases, we adapt the structure and delivery to meet the needs of these students, following in-depth consultation with parents / carers.